 Lanier Islands

 Margaritaville at Lanier Islands in Georgia has fast and high runs on Parrot Mountain for snow tubing.
 The slide is eight stories high and 575 feet long.
-The minimum height to snow tube is 42″ inches tall and one person per tube is allowed.
+The minimum height for snow tubing is 42″ inches tall and one person per tube is allowed.

 Tickets are sold to the entire “License to Chill” area which includes snow tubing, ice skating, the snow play area, and amusement rides.
-Day passes start at $39.99 for kids ages 3+ and $54.99 for adults.
-Winter passes are available, which cover the $20 gate fee.
+They offer day and winter passes.
 There are also discounts when purchasing online.

 Margaritaville at Lanier Islands